The aim of records management is:

 Records should be retained and transferred in their original format and file system.
 UASC will provide boxes (shipped flat, 8" wide / 20 cm deep when built).
 This size is required for health and safety considerations.
 Please call ahead to arrange box pickup.

 When preparing your transfer, please provide a digital box/file list in Word or Excel.
 We do not have a standard format template but recommend you include the following information:

 - File title/description (e.g. Faculty Council Minutes)

 - Total # of folders/containers, if needed (e.g. 2 folders, 3 binders)

 - Do not transfer hanging folders unless there is information on these folders that is difficult to transfer or regular folders have not been used and you are not in a position to refolder the material.

 - Contents of binders may be transferred to file folders, but only if the information on the binders is transcribed to the folders.
 Binders may be sent intact if necessary.
 If in doubt, please contact us.

 - Label and number your boxes at the front (not the side or top).
 The identification should be on the short side of the box, with the lid opening at the left, so that the information is visible when the boxes are on shelves.

-Generally speaking, UASC seeks to fully document the work of academic departments by acquiring and preserving the following:
+UASC seeks to fully document the work of departments, usually through the following:

 - Generally, routine budget materials will not be considered.
 These should be retained in the department for at least 7 years, but not transferred to UASC.